-Refund of purchase price paid by buyer or user for product bought or for product bought, or 2.
+- 1. Refund of purchase price pald by buyer or user for product bought, or 2.
 Replacement of amount of product used

-Dow AgroSciences shall not be liable for iosses or damages resulting from handling or use of this product unless Dow AgroSciences is promptly notified of such loss or damage in writing.
+Dow AgroSciences shall not be liable for losses Dow Agrosciences shall not be liable for losses or damages resulting from handling or use of this product unless Dow AgroSciences is promptly notified of such loss or damage in writing.
 In no case shall Dow AgroSciences be liable for consequential or incidental damages or losses.

-Consequential or incidental damages or losses.
 The terms of the Warranty Disclaimer, Inherent Risks of Use, and Limitation of Remedies cannot be varied by any written or verbal statements or agreements.
-No employee or sales agent of Dow AgroSciences or the selier is authorized to vary or exceed the terms of the Warranty Disclaimer or Limitation of Remedies in any manner.
+No employee or sales agent of Dow AgroSciences or the seller is authorized to vary or exceed the terms of the Warranty Disclaimer or Limitation of Remedies in any manner.

-Trademarks of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners with lsoclast^{}active
+®TMTrademarks of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners

-EPA accepted 03/22/18 NOTES
+EPA accepted 03/22/18

+NOTES